RevolNoom/godot_flight_navigation_3d/README.md

 - Multi-threading voxelization on CPU
 - Upto 9 layers of voxelization (512 x 512 x 512) on 8GB RAM
+- Works with all primitive collision shapes and some complex shapes:
+	+ BoxShape3D
+	+ SphereShape3D
+	+ CapsuleShape3D
+	+ CylinderShape3D
+	+ ConcavePolygonShape3D

 ## How To Use